Brad Schneider: 2016

 In March 2016, Schneider won the Democratic nomination for the 10th district seat, defeating Nancy Rotering, the mayor of Highland Park.
 Dold ran for reelection.
-Schneider defeated Dold by 13,916 votes, 52%-48%.
+Schneider defeated Dold by 13,916 votes, 53% to 47%.

 2018

 Schneider ran for reelection.
 He was unopposed in the Democratic primary election.
 Dold did not run again; business consultant Douglas Bennett narrowly won the Republican nomination against doctor Sapan Shah and attorney Jeremy Wynes.
 Parting ways with the district's reputation as a swing district, that year it was considered "Solid Democrat."
 Schneider was reelected.

 Tenure

 Schneider campaigned as a moderate Democrat, and often described himself as a progressive.
 He has described himself as "pragmatic and a moderate."

+Schneider voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.